 |vus||integer||Number of VUs to run concurrently.||1|

 |iterations||integer||Number of exec function iterations to be executed by each VU.||1|

 |maxDuration||string||Maximum scenario duration before it's forcibly stopped (excluding gracefulStop).||"10m"|

-Use this executor if you need a specific amount of VUs to complete the same amount of iterations.
+Use this executor if you need a specific number of VUs to complete the same number of iterations.
 This can be useful when you have fixed sets of test data that you want to partition between VUs.

 The following graph depicts the performance of the example script:

 Based upon our test scenario inputs and results: